clij/clij2/reference_applyVectorField3D.md

-## applyVectorField3D
+## applyVectorfield3D
 ![Image](images/mini_clijx_logo.png)

-Image source, Image vectorX, Image vectorY, Image vectorZ, Image destination
+Deforms an image stack according to distances provided in the given vector image stacks.
+It is recommended to use 32-bit image stacks for input, output and vector image stacks.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJx_applyVectorField3D(Deforms an image stack according to distances provided in the given vector image stacks.
-It is recommended to use 32-bit image stacks for input, output and vector image stacks. );
+Ext.CLIJx_applyVectorfield3D(Image source, Image vectorX, Image vectorY, Image vectorZ, Image destination);
 ```